1: Will COVID-19 result in more or less office space in the future?

 Our good friends and the co-authors of our white paper (Navigating the Complex Smart Building Landscape) Memoori have written a great piece delving deeper into the topic.
 If you want to learn more on this, I recommend checking out their article here.

 How do you see it?
 What will the impact of the current situation be on the office or the corporate real estate landscape in the mid- to long-run?
-I look forward to hearing your thoughts; in the meantime, please stay safe and healthy.
+I and the entire Locateam look forward to hearing your thoughts; in the meantime, please stay safe and healthy.

 Today, many organisations are interested in making fact-based decisions to change their workspaces and a large number of them are already investing in utilisation studies.
 To identify consolidation potential, optimise workspace concepts and align workspace demands with the business needs, decisions need to be based on data that is accurate, complete, consistent, and continuous.